 - Help to identify community health needs and eliminate health disparities by helping patients and families navigate the healthcare system

 - Counsel and advocate for patients and families

 - Work directly with nurses, physicians and care managers

 - Primary care

 - Human service agencies

 The job titles of a community health worker can also be case coordinator, community coordinator, community health advisor, community health representative, community liaison, family service coordinator, home visitor, parent aide, patient navigator, promodora, promotor(a) de salud, outreach advocate, outreach educator, prevention coordinator, street outreach worker, or youth worker.

 Education and training requirements

 Qualifications and education requirements vary from employer to employer.
 Typically community health workers receive on-the-job training.
-Currently, there is no state credentialing requirement for entry-level community health worker.
-A college degree is sometimes, but not always, required.
+Massachusetts is developing a statewide certification program for community health workers, so employer’s requirements for this career will evolve over time.